Ryan5453/demucs/README.md

-# Demucs
+# 🎛️ Demucs

 > [!WARNING]
-> THIS IS IN PROGRESS DONT BELIEVE ANYTHING IN THIS README.
-DONT USE THE CODE EITHER FOR NOW.
+> This project is a work in progress.
+Do not believe any statements in this README.
+Do not use the code either for now.

 Demucs is a state-of-the-art music source separation model, currently capable of separating drums, bass, and vocals from the rest of the accompaniment.
 Samples are available [online][samples] for both Hybrid Demucs and Hybrid Transformer Demucs.
 Checkout [the paper][htdemucs] for more information.